 Recalling an event or fact can make it harder to remember related knowledge: a phenomenon known as retrieval-induced forgetting.
 In two experiments, retrieval-induced forgetting was shown to influence quantity estimates.
 Additionally, a previously un-identified moderator of retrieval-induced forgetting was discovered, leading to retrieval-induced facilitation.
 We show that cued recall can be used to bias quantity estimates either upwards or downwards, depending on the strength of the association between the cue and the recalled exemplar.
-Contact: <a href="maintain:maintain
+Contact: marissa.sharif.2016@anderson.ucla.edu

-Anchoring in Pyment: Evaluating a Judgmental Heuristic in Field Experimental Settings
+Anchoring in Payment: Evaluating a Judgmental Heuristic in Field Experimental Settings